mashery/blackbeard/src/static/pages/better-docs-demo.md

 This example API documentation page was created with Slate.
 Feel free to edit it and use it as a base for your own API's documentation.

 ## Authentication

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our developer portal.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`

 > To authorize, use this code: